icons8/lunacy-docs/docs/release-notes/index.md

-We release Lunacy once in two week.
+We release new version of Lunacy once per two weeks.
 Take part!
 Vote for the next features.

 # Version 3